The Thailand Dream

 Malaysians are known to have a soft spot for Thailand.
 Ask them where they’re travelling to when they post an airport status update, and they’d most likely throw you the cliché names of “Bangkok” and “Hatyai“.

 They’re right.
-The so-called “Thailand dream” is what I’m living.
+The so-called “Thai dream” is what I’m living.

 It feels good to be able to embrace, and to be perceived as living my life that way — as locally as I could in the land of smiles.
 In a land where I feel welcomed and spiritually happier.